Think Long, Act Now

 You’ve realized the fallacy of forecasting.
 You’re ready to use goals to give meaning to your saving.

 Maybe your goal has to do with balances going down instead of up—you’re trying to pay off debt.
-Whether you set a specific time frame or not for this type of goal is up to you.
+Whether you set a specific time frame or not for this type of target is up to you.
 The key is making sure that you are maximizing your payoff amount without jeopardizing other priorities in your budget.

 Letting Money Sit.